BrenoFariasdaSilva/Recommendation-Systems-AI/README.md

 ## Contributing
 Code improvement recommendations are very welcome, but keep in mind that many exercises will be very simple, with a lot of room for improvement, after all here is all the history of my learning progress in the field of Artificial Intelligence, mainly focused on Recommendation Systems.

+## License
+This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which means you are free to use, modify, and distribute the code.
+See the [LICENSE](LICENSE) file for more details.